COVID-19 Resources: Keeping you safe | Vaccine Information | Visitor Policy and Hours

 SCLC is more responsive to chemotherapy and radiation therapy than other cell types of lung cancer; however, a cure is difficult to achieve because SCLC has a greater tendency to be widely disseminated by the time of diagnosis.

 Incidence and Mortality

 The overall incidence and mortality rates of SCLC in the United States have decreased during the past few decades.

 Lung cancer may present with symptoms or be found incidentally on chest imaging.
 Symptoms and signs may result from the location of the primary local invasion or compression of adjacent thoracic structures, distant metastases, or paraneoplastic phenomena.
-The most common symptoms at presentation are worsening cough, shortness of breath, and dyspnea.
+The most common symptoms at presentation are worsening cough and dyspnea.
 Other presenting symptoms include the following:

 Symptoms may result from local invasion or compression of adjacent thoracic structures, such as compression involving the esophagus causing dysphagia, compression involving the laryngeal nerves causing hoarseness, or compression involving the superior vena cava causing facial edema and distension of the superficial veins of the head and neck.
 Symptoms from distant metastases may also be present and include neurological defect or personality change from brain metastases or pain from bone metastases.

 Infrequently, patients with SCLC may present with symptoms and signs of one of the following paraneoplastic syndromes:

 Physical examination may identify enlarged supraclavicular lymphadenopathy, pleural effusion or lobar collapse, unresolved pneumonia, or signs of associated disease such as chronic obstructive pulmonary disease.